erf/node-resize/test/README.md

 ## Examine data

-You can use the Commandeer app to check images in bucket.
+You can use the [Commandeer app](https://getcommandeer.com/) to examine the images in the container bucket.